stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/01_Validation.md

 		}
 	}

-Or, an alternative approach to the custom class is to define the behavior inside the Form's action method.
+Or, an alternative approach to the custom class is to define the behaviour inside the Form's action method.
 This is less reusable and would not be possible within the `CMS` or other automated `UI` but does not rely on creating custom `FormField` classes.